1. definition and interpretation

 “Account” means the user account which the Partner creates for the purpose of using the Platform.

-“Agreement” means the Order Form, and the Terms and Conditions (including the schedules and annexes thereto).
+“Agreement” means the Partner Agreement, and these Terms and Conditions (including the schedules and annexes thereto).

-“Alternative Payment Account” means an account with such other provider as is agreed between Slerp and the Partner, as set out in the Order Form.
+“Alternative Payment Account” means an account with such other provider as is agreed between Slerp and the Partner, as set out in the Partner Agreement.

-“Applicable Fees” means, as relevant depending on the Platform, the Store Fee, the applicable Commission Fee, courier rebooking fee and/or the Payment Fee.
+“Applicable Fees” means, as relevant fees and charges for usage of the platform.
+These include onboarding fees, activation fees, minimum fees, location fees, the applicable Commission Fee, SaaS fees, courier rebooking fee and/or the Payment Fee.